-As of March 29, 2020, all major Maryland hospitals have enacted policy limiting patients' access to doulas in Labor & Delivery and Postpartum units.
+As of March 29, 2020, most major Maryland hospitals have enacted policy limiting patients' access to doulas in Labor & Delivery and Postpartum units.
 In practice, such a sweeping policy has meant that many individuals and families are without adequate support during their birthing times.
 Patients have been separated from partners, single birthing people have been unable to attain support, and many have struggled to safely navigate an overwhelmed hospital system with ever-changing policies and practices in these uncertain times.

 Research has shown that the presence of a doula reduces certain risks for birthing persons.
 In the absence of a doula, and in a pandemic when tensions are high, risks for birthing people have and will continue to increase substantially.
 Hospital nursing staff, already spread thin, cannot spend the limitless hours needed with each patient to ensure their health and their baby's health, or to provide physical assistance and emotional support.

 We know the hospital system is overwhelmed in this crisis.
 However, the burden has only been increased by preventing doulas from providing in-person support in Labor & Delivery Units.
 We must ensure no one gives birth without their chosen support team.
 We must act quickly to ensure the maternal mortality rate does not increase during this time.

 Below are some tools and action items to help get doulas back into hospitals!

 If you are in need of specific information, please do not hesitate to contact us directly at firstname.lastname@example.org.

 Documented Support of Doula Access